smartstore/user-docs/en/getting-started/installing-smartstore/running-docker-images/create-modified-docker-image.md

 Let's say we want to use the [Smartstore Community Edition Docker Image](https://github.com/smartstore/Smartstore/pkgs/container/smartstore-linux), but have a self-developed or third party plugin that we also want to use.
 How do we get the new plugin into the Docker image?

-> [!INFO]
+{% hint style="info" %}
-> The example is run under Windows, but it will be similar under Linux.
+The example is run under Windows, but it will be similar under Linux.
+{% endhint %}

 ### Download the Community Edition